coldclimate/omnomfrickinnom/_posts/2017-12-29-twix-sandwich.markdown

 ## Result

-Super hot, sticky, gooey and sweat.
+Super hot, sticky, gooey and sweet.
 The marmalade sharpness offsets to grease and the biscuit remains crunchy enough to be satisfying.

 ![Ingrediants](/images/twix_sandwich/twix_sandwich_01.jpg)